Axis-Fi/axis-core/design/FEATURES.md

 - Settlement?
 - Redemption of derivative token

-TODO are fees set at the time of auction creation, or can they be modified after?
+TODO are fees locked at the time of auction creation, or can they be modified after?

 TODO any support for referrers? (see Olympus Cooler Loans discussion for distributed frontends)

 ## Design Principles

-Where functionality is concentrated - AuctionHouse vs modules
+- The architecture should be modular, enabling support for different types of auction and derivatives
+- Only handle at the auction-level (e.g. `AuctionHouse`) what needs to be done there
+    - This means that at least initially, there won't be pass-through functions to auction and derivative modules
+    - The reasoning for this is that different auction and derivative types may have different functions and arguments, and catering for those in the `AuctionHouse` core contract will increase complexity
+    - For example, it makes the most sense for quote and payout token transfers to be performed at the level of `AuctionHouse`, while derivative token transfers be handled in the respective derivative module (due to potential variations in behaviour and conditions)
+- Third-parties will mainly interact with the auction and derivative modules